 Every now and then, a new and unique platform suddenly emerges, and the whole mobile landscape changes.

-The best example of that is TikTok’s success in the last two years.
+The best example of that is TikTok’s success in the last couple of years.

 In 2020, it got to the #1 place in app downloads and made it to second place in consumer spending.
 If we compare the numbers to the previous year, it grew by 325% (App Annie).

 TikTok is well known for its young user base, mostly Gen Z. For this reason, some even call it the TikTok generation.
 In 2021, 47.4% of its US users were between the ages of 10 and 30, and the majority fell into the 10-19 group.
 However, we’re starting to notice that the share of younger users is decreasing by the year.
 This can only mean one thing – older generations have embraced TikTok as well.

 This platform has great advertising potential.
 It brings users video content and immersive experiences, which makes it more than just an ad platform.
 It also allows advertisers to approach users in original and user-centric ways.
 Brands who still haven’t taken advantage of this platform should do so as soon as possible!